Some children come bounding into school ready to learn. Others are less eager and do just enough to get by.

 Often, the reason a quieter child doesn’t contribute is down to self-belief, not disinterest.
 In a large setting, when they feel insecure, they find it ‘scarey’ to put their hands up.
 So they let the self-assured ones hold sway.

-But with the more relaxed atmosphere of a small class, the teacher can gently bring all the children into group discussions.
-They can make sure that everyone has a voice and joins in.
+But with the more relaxed atmosphere of a small class, a teacher can bring all children into group discussions.

-For the confident child, the close collaboration of the smaller class has benefits too.
-They have to learn to be respectful of everyone’s needs and views – to listen, share ideas and be tolerant and patient.
+For the confident child, the close collaboration of the smaller class also has benefits.
+They have to learn to be respectful – to listen, share ideas and be tolerant and patient.

-These are crucial skills.
+These are useful skills.
 The World Economic Forum says the most in-demand future workplace skills will be these: critical thinking; problem-solving; collaboration; co-operation; adaptability; communication; initiative and curiosity.

 Small classes enable children to get better quality feedback

-We also believe that all the essential foundations and good habits for children's future success are laid down during the crucial primary school years.
+I believe that the foundation for children's future success are laid down during the crucial primary school years.

-Giving children ‘the best start in life’ is, yes, a bit of cliché (it features on a lot of school prospectuses!).
-But I do believe that equipping children young is a longstanding gift.
-And that there’s truth in the saying: “Start children off on the way they should go, and even when they are old, they will not turn from it.”
+Giving children ‘the best start in life’ is a cliché (it features on a lot of school prospectuses!).
+But I am convinced that equipping children young is a longstanding gift.
+There is truth in the saying: “Start children off on the way they should go, and even when they are old, they will not turn from it.”

 Small classes at primary stage give best developmental value

-We agree with Peter Blatchford, Professor of Psychology and Education at the UCL Institute of Education, who writes: “Careful moment-by-moment systematic observation of pupils shows that class size affects the amount of individual attention pupils receive, and their engagement and active involvement in class.”
+I agree with Peter Blatchford, Professor of Psychology and Education at the UCL Institute of Education.
+He states: “Careful moment-by-moment systematic observation of pupils shows that class size affects the amount of individual attention pupils receive, and their engagement and active involvement in class.”

-We’re on-message, too, with the Education Endowment Foundation which puts it succinctly: “The gains from smaller class sizes are likely to come from the increased flexibility for organising learners and the quality and quantity of feedback the pupils receive.”
+As the Education Endowment Foundation reports: “The gains from smaller class sizes are likely to come from the increased flexibility for organising learners and the quality and quantity of feedback the pupils receive.”

-However, the real evidence comes for us from our own parents.
+However, the real evidence comes for my staff from our own parents.
 "I can't believe how well you know my child," is something at parents evenings that we often hear them say.

 And for me, that’s the greatest proof.